ShaneCost/spotifyInte/README.md

   - Isolate the project dependencies:
   * $ . .venv/bin/activate
 5) Install Necessary Packages
-  a.
-Using pip, we can install Flask (python framework) and spotipy (open-source python library for working with the Spotify Web-API):
+  - Using pip, we can install Flask (python framework) and spotipy (open-source python library for working with the Spotify Web-API):
-  $ pip install Flask
+  * $ pip install Flask
-  $ pip install spotipy
+  * $ pip install spotipy
 6) Set up API Access
   a.
 Use Client ID and Client Secret we (Group 23) created via Spotify for Developers
     i) Open project in VS Code